jperradin/nexus/docs/api_reference.md

 ### DistanceStrategy

-A clustering strategy that connects nodes based on direct distance criteria.
-Forms clusters by linking nodes of specified types that are within a given cutoff distance.
+Clustering strategy based on a direct distance criterion.
+Connects any two nodes of specified types that are within a cutoff distance of each other.
+Requires a 2-element connectivity specification (e.g., ``["Si", "Si"]``).

 #### Inheritance